About us

 2021

-Once again in 2021 Kiltwalkers proved that “nothing stops Kiltwalk”.
+In 2021 with the world still dealing with the COVID pandemic, Kiltwalkers proved that “nothing stops Kiltwalk”.
 It was another record-breaking year with an astonishing £8.4 million raised for 1,270 Scottish Charities.

 On 23-25 April, the biggest and best ever Virtual Kiltwalk took place across Scotland and attracted 11,000 Kiltwalkers who took on their own walking, running, jumping challenges in support of a charity close to their heart.
 They raised an incredible £4.1 million which Sir Tom Hunter boosted by 50% to £6.1 million.

-On 26 September Kiltwalk returned to Glasgow for the first live event since the pandemic with over 4000 Kiltwalk heroes taking part and raising much needed funds for nearly 500 Scottish Charities.
+On 26 September Scotland’s Kiltwalk was held in Glasgow for the first live event since the pandemic with over 4,000 Kiltwalk heroes taking part and raising much needed funds for nearly 500 Scottish Charities.
 Kiltwalkers themselves raised a whopping £1.1million and Sir Tom Hunter and The Kiltwalk surprised Kiltwalkers and their charities with a 100% boost on all fundraising.
 The year closed with the record-breaking total of £8.4 million for over 1,270 deserving Scottish Charities.

 2020

-The Covid-19 pandemic saw all four of Kiltwalk’s planned events, in Glasgow, Aberdeen, Dundee and Edinburgh cancelled.
-However, nothing stops the Kiltwalk!
+The Covid-19 pandemic meant that all four of Kiltwalk’s planned events, in Glasgow, Aberdeen, Dundee and Edinburgh had to be cancelled.
+However …nothing stops the Kiltwalk!
 Kiltwalkers all over the country showed their kindness once again, with many taking part in virtual events to support their chosen charities.

-Despite the cancellation of the year's live events, Kiltwalkers dug deep for their chosen Charities.
+Despite having no live events, Kiltwalkers still dug deep for their chosen Charities.
 Glasgow's Kiltwalkers raised £735,000 to boost the coffers of 540 Scottish charities and, in an unprecedented move, Sir Tom Hunter DOUBLED that total to £1.47 million.

 Sir Tom went on to repeat that generosity and doubled the funds raised by the 1,300 Aberdeen walkers who had signed up for the event from £150,000 to £300,000.

-In August, the Kiltwalk's first Virtual event went ahead with the Dundee Virtual Kiltwalk, where Kiltwalkers came together, separately to raise over £300,000, which Sir Tom Hunter once again doubled to over £600,000.
+In August, the Kiltwalk's first Virtual event went ahead with the Dundee Virtual Kiltwalk, where Kiltwalkers came together virtually to raise over £300,000, which Sir Tom Hunter once again doubled to over £600,000.

 Forbes magazine (Aug 16, 2019) highlighted the Kiltwalk as an example of Peer-to-Peer fundraising in Britain which the US market could learn from.